fuliisrobin/type-on-path/README.md

  # TypeOnPath

-The `TypeOnPath` utility is a TypeScript type that allows you to extract nested properties from an object based on a string path.
-This can be particularly useful when dealing with JSON-like data structures or complex objects where the structure might not be fully known at compile time.
+The `TypeOnPath` utility is a TypeScript type that allows you to infer type from an object based on a string path.
+This can be particularly useful when dealing with JSON-like data structures, the data structures must be fully known at compile time, and only support literal path (paths from variables are not supported).

 ### Install